StarArawn/bevy_tiled/README.md

 The `main` branch of this repository targets Bevy 0.5.
 When using bevy_tiled, please make sure your version of Bevy matches the version referenced by this library.
 There are versions for 0.4 and 0.3 as well.

-If you were using framp's fork, it is currently merged in and mirrored by the [v0.1.0-bevy-0.4](https://github.com/StarArawn/bevy_tiled/releases/tag/v0.1.0-bevy-0.4) release.
+If you were using framp's fork for Bevy 0.4, it is currently merged in and mirrored by the [v0.1.0-bevy-0.4](https://github.com/StarArawn/bevy_tiled/releases/tag/v0.1.0-bevy-0.4) release.
 For a few more bugfixes, you can point to the [v0.1.1-bevy-0.4](https://github.com/StarArawn/bevy_tiled/releases/tag/v0.1.1-bevy-0.4) tag.
 Object support in Bevy 0.4 is usable, and is an [open PR](https://github.com/StarArawn/bevy_tiled/pull/41), targetting the `bevy-0.4` branch and published as the [v0.2.1-rc1-bevy-0.4](https://github.com/StarArawn/bevy_tiled/releases/tag/v0.2.1-rc1-bevy-0.4) tag.

 For those of you relying on the old bevy_tiled, you will want to point your Cargo.toml to the `bevy-0.3` branch or the [v0.1.0-bevy-0.3](https://github.com/StarArawn/bevy_tiled/releases/tag/v0.1.0-bevy-0.3) tag.
 There is a small fix there for map positioning, and it is otherwise unchanged.